codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 * [Hosted GitOps runtime architecture](#hosted-gitops-runtime-architecture)
   In this installation environment, the Codefresh Runtime is installed on a _Codefresh-managed cluster_ in the Codefresh platform.
 * Hybrid runtime architecture:
   In this installation environment, the Codefresh Runtime is installed on a _customer-managed cluster_ in the customer environment.
-The Codefresh Runtime can communicate with the can be ingress-based
+The Codefresh Runtime with or without ingress controllers:
   * [Ingress-based](#ingress-based-hybrid-runtime-architecture)
   * [Ingress-less](#ingress-less-hybrid-runtime-architecture)
 * Runtime components
   * [Codefresh Application Proxy](#codefresh-application-proxy)
   * [Argo Project](#argo-project)